 We are one of the area’s most significant, dynamic and highly regarded charities, and the leading voluntary sector organisation, working with and on behalf of Bolton’s over 50 population.

-We are also proud to be a brand partner of the influential national Age UK charity.
+We are also proud to be a brand partner of the influential national Age UK Charity.
 We work hard with all communities of older people - those who are active and independent and those who are frailer and more dependent - to meet their changing needs and aspirations.

-Our charity occupies two sites:
+Our Charity occupies two sites:

 The Square, 53-55 Victoria Square, Bolton BL1 1RZ

-Learning and Activities Centre, Cross Street, Farnworth, BL4 7AG
+The Ageing Well Centre, Cross Street, Farnworth, BL4 7AG

-A voluntary Board of Trustees, made up of representatives of our local statutory, community and business partnerships, and our service users, works closely with senior staff members, to ensure the effective financial and strategic management of the charity.
+A voluntary Board of Trustees, made up of representatives of our local statutory, community and business partnerships, and our service users, works closely with senior staff members, to ensure the effective financial and strategic management of the Charity.

 Many of our existing services, and those currently being developed, are the product of existing or emerging partnerships with a wide range of organisations.
 These take various forms but all are highly prized.